 - a random sample telephone survey of members; and

-ETFO contracted a research firm, Strategic Communications (Stratcom) to assist with the surveying process.
-Members received links to the online survey by email from Stratcom.
+ETFO has contracted a research firm, Strategic Communications (Stratcom) to assist with the surveying process.
+Members will receive links to the online survey by email from Stratcom.
+If you have not received a survey link, please email us at firstname.lastname@example.org

 ETFO’s Collective Bargaining (CB) Standing Committee is comprised of ETFO members from across the province who are appointed to carry out assigned tasks, or “Terms of Reference”, related to collective bargaining.
 The CB Committee is structured so that there is a member from each ETFO bargaining unit type (i.e., Teacher, Occasional Teacher, Designated Early Childhood Educator and Education Support Personnel/Professional Support Personnel) on the Committee.